gcallah/hambone/chaps/chap4.md

 Thadeus asked, "So what you want us to do?"

 "Imma take the rap for shooting Winthrop.
-I already told sheriff Joyce it was me who done it, cause I thought he was that burglar who been operating round here of late.
+I already told the sheriff it was me who done it, cause I thought he was that burglar who been operating round here of late.
 But I told Hampton since he's known to have been disputing with Winthrop, he better get out of town.
-I told him you two would put him up at Clemson for a couple of weeks, until the investigation was finished."
+I told him you two would put him up at Clemson for a spell, until the investigation finished."

 Alastair said, "Yeah, we could do that."